We've been featured in:

 A personal data breach is considered a data security incident that compromises the security, confidentiality and integrity of your personal data.
 But what can actually cause this to happen:

-• An employee from an organisation loses physical files containing personal data.
+• An employee from an organisation loses physical files containing personal data, leading you to suffer anxiety.

 Unfortunately, cyber-attacks are a growing problem for businesses.
-According to the Cyber Security Breaches Survey 2022, which surveyed over 1200 businesses illustrated that 39% of UK businesses identified a cyber attack in the last 12 months.
+According to the Cyber Security Breaches Survey 2024, 50% of UK businesses reported a cyber attack in the last 12 months.
+The most common type of attack involved phishing, affecting 84% of those businesses.

 What Sensitive Or Personal Information Could Customer Services Hold?